 If your team is a part of the over eight million daily active users of Slack, the TINYpulse integration is definitely for you!
 Enable survey delivery to let employees respond to their pulse directly in Slack, connect the Wins feed to increase the visibility of your efforts, and bring recognition to the forefront of your organization with a dedicated channel for Cheers.
 Setup only takes a few minutes so your Slack integration with TINYpulse will be up and running before you know it.

 Note: You must be a TINYpulse Engage Admin or a Super Admin in order to complete the configuration.
-Engage Segment Admins don't have access to the Apps section, so please speak with an Admin/Super Admin to assist.
-You'll also need to be a Slack admin, otherwise, you'll get an error which is a bummer.
+Engage Segment Admins do not have access to the Integrations section, so please speak with an Admin or Super Admin to assist.
+You will also need to be a Slack admin, otherwise, you will get an error.
 Please speak to your friendly TINYpulse and Slack administrators if you have questions.

 In this article